wellesley-bisc195/computing_bio_course/docs/src/Lesson1/1_terminal.md

 Your output will likely look a bit different from mine, but you'll probably see `Documents` and `Desktop`, as well as other directories you may recognize.

+!!! note "Windows Users"
+    You may not see any output.
+    This is because the default Ubuntu installation on Windows doesn't have any directories or files in the home folder.
+    But we can actually trick the shell into using the Windows home folder instead.
+    In the following command,
+    replace `<yourname>` with your Windows username.

+    ```sh
+    $ export HOME=/mnt/c/Users/<yourname>
+    $ cd ~
+    $ pwd
+    /mnt/c/Users/<yourname>
+    ```

+    Now, enter `ls` again,
+    and you should see the contents of your Windows home folder.

 The `ls` command can also take a directory as an "[^argument]."